act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-border-36f116.md

 ## Assumptions

-- Any change in font is sufficiently distinguishable, and fonts are loaded when they are present.
-- If multiple colors are used in the visible text nodes of the block of content then color can not be a distinguishing factor.
+- The link is distinguishable from the rest of the text with color, which means it fails SC 1.4.1 when there is not another way to distinguish it.
-- If `border` is used in the different visible text nodes of the block of content then `border` can not be a distinguishing factor.
+- If `border` is used in the different visible non-link text nodes of the block of content then `border` can not be a distinguishing factor.

 ## Accessibility Support